oh-kay-blanket/resume/Kayla_Plunkett_CV.md

 **Sally Beauty**
 _2022 - present | Denton, Texas_

-- Built and implemented a React Native kiosk app for use in new stores.
+- Identified a workflow bottleneck in app homepage configuration and independently built a React-based content management tool, replacing error-prone manual JSON editing with a guided interface—improving team productivity and reducing QA cycles during app development.

-- Led adoption of a cross-departmental design system in partnership with Product and UX.
+- Led adoption of a cross-departmental design system in partnership with Product and UX, establishing standards that improved development velocity and UI consistency across teams.

-- Refactored legacy codebases for 9 websites and 2 AWS-powered apps, boosting accessibility and SEO, and driving a 7% YoY increase in Ecommerce revenue.

-- Mentored a team of 10 developers in Salesforce architecture.

-- Developed a robust experimentation ecosystem, combining Analytics, Product, UX, Business & Marketing teams, which has become instrumental in driving data-centric design decisions for digital platforms.
-Notable tests include driving +8% AOV, +14% Revenue per session, and reducing failed payments by 20%.
+- Built and scaled a cross-functional experimentation ecosystem spanning Analytics, Product, UX, and Marketing—driving data-informed decisions that delivered +8% AOV, +14% revenue per session, and 20% reduction in failed payments.

-- Established collaborative workflows with Salesforce platform engineers to support front-end needs.
+- Mentored a team of 10 developers on Salesforce architecture and front-end best practices, while establishing collaborative workflows with platform engineers to streamline cross-team dependencies.

 ### Senior Front End Developer

 **Sally Beauty**
 _2021 - 2022 | Denton, Texas_

+- Refactored legacy codebases across 9 websites and 2 AWS-powered applications, improving accessibility and SEO while contributing to a 7% YoY increase in ecommerce revenue.

-- Implemented a scaled Agile framework, leading to a 40% increase in productivity.
+- Championed adoption of a scaled Agile framework across the front-end team, resulting in a 40% increase in sprint velocity.

-- Delivered omnichannel site optimizations using modern JavaScript features and scalable component design.

-- Designed A/B test implementations to validate design decisions using real user data.
+- Architected scalable component patterns and implemented modern JavaScript optimizations to support omnichannel experiences across web and mobile platforms.

 ### Front End Developer

 **Sally Beauty**
 _2020 - 2021 | Denton, Texas_

-- Established front-end Git protocols and Jira standards for Agile workflows.

-- Created scalable & reusable UI components to streamline UI consistency and performance.

-- Developed a custom JavaScript SPA for virtual hair color try-on using live camera input.
+- Developed a custom JavaScript SPA for virtual hair color try-on using live camera input, delivering an interactive product discovery experience for customers.

+- Established front-end Git workflows and Jira standards that were adopted team-wide, improving code review efficiency and sprint planning consistency.

+- Built a library of scalable, reusable UI components, reducing development time for new features and improving cross-site consistency.

-### Owner, Front End Developer & Designer
+### Owner & Front End Developer

 **Kayla Plunkett Web Design & Development**
-_2017 - present | Dallas, Texas_
+_2017 - 2022 | Dallas, Texas_

-- Designed and developed custom business sites with a focus on SEO, accessibility, and mobile responsiveness.

-- Delivered multilingual international e-commerce platforms and client-first WordPress solutions.
+- Operate an independent consultancy delivering custom web solutions for small businesses, including multilingual e-commerce platforms and WordPress implementations.

+- Manage end-to-end project delivery: client discovery, technical scoping, design, development, and post-launch support.

 ### IT/AV Support Analyst